SngJn-Ch/Sound_classification_ML/README.md

 # Why Mel Spectrogram?

   <img src = "https://user-images.githubusercontent.com/111392592/188503440-9efd1e6b-fed2-4c60-b31c-a77ce8f93a1b.png" width = "400" height = "300">  <img src = "https://user-images.githubusercontent.com/111392592/185056295-7f35d39c-8112-4a82-a336-a3a62bd21268.png" width = "400" height = "300">

-  Sound intensity image only has sound intensity by time Mel Spectrogram has pitch information, intensity information by time
+  Sound intensity image only has sound intensity by time

+    Mel Spectrogram has pitch information, and intensity information by time.
+Furthermore, Mel Spectrogram from **librosa** library also provides a constant return size regardless of the length of data.
+The constant return size is significant in machine learning since the layer can't handle data of different sizes.